RajaJaganathan/Node-Proxy-Servers/README.md

 # Node-Proxy-Server

-Simple node proxy server by using express and http-proxy node moudles
+Simple node proxy server is created by using express, browser-sync, http-proxy-middleware and gulp.

 ###BrowserSync Proxy Server:

+'Server' gulp taks is very useful when your application running in local dev environment where as all your service(consuming) api on another server.
+Usallly we got error like 'XMLHttpRequest cannot load http://domain.com/api/post.
+No 'Access-Control-Allow-Origin' header is present on the requested resource.
+Origin 'null' is therefore not allowed access'.
+In order resolve the above issue you  could use below gulp task.

 ```